About Browsing in the NEW Artstor Digital Library

 Sample Lesson Plans – Our sample lesson plans can help teachers use images to engage students in the classroom.
 This growing set of plans is intended to stimulate meaningful teaching with streamlined preparation.

-If your institution subscribes to Shared Shelf, you can browse institutional collections alongside content from the Digital Library.
+If your institution subscribes to JSTOR Forum, you can browse institutional collections alongside content from the Digital Library.
 Click here for a full list of subscribers.

 From the landing page of the Digital Library:

-- The lower left panel shows list of Shared Shelf Institutional Collections.
+- The lower right panel shows a list of your Institutional Collections (you must be logged in or on a campus network).
 Click on any of the collection titles listed here.

-- From the menu choose Browse > Institutional Collections and select (or expand using the right-arrow) a collection.
+- From the menu choose Browse > Institutional Collections and select a collection.

-Please note: If your institution does not participate in Shared Shelf you will not see these options.
+Please note: If your institution does not participate in JSTOR Forum you will not see these options.

 - Log in to your Artstor account.
 Click here for instructions on how to register for an account.